johannegg/Project-2---IT2810/README.md

 Lyrical Lounge is an application where you can discover new songs and read their lyrics.
 The songs are displayed in a list, and you can click each song to read the lyrics and find more information about it.

-The main functionality of the application is viewing individual songs witht their lyrics, saving your favorites, and creating playlists.
+The main functionality of the application is creating a user, viewing individual songs witht their lyrics, saving your favorites, and creating playlists.
 On the homepage, users can search for songs, filter by genre and number of views, and sort by title, artist, or views.

 We’ve focused on sustainability with features like dark mode, efficient data fetching, and caching to save energy.
 Also, we’ve made the app more accessible with features such as labels and keyboard navigation.

 ### Features

+- **Create User**: You can create a user with a unique username to automatically sync your playlists and favorites to it.
 - **View Songs**: Clicking on a song from the list takes you to a detailed page with lyrics and more information.
 - **Filter, Sort, and Search**: Use the filter menu on the homepage to filter songs by genre or views.
 You can also sort the list by title, artist, or views.
 The search field allows you to find songs by typing the song's title or artist name.
 - **Navigation**: You can navigate between the pages: "Home", "Favorited Songs", and "Your Playlists" to see different features.